baleashvar/MERNstack_CricPlay/README.md

 # MERNstack_CricPlay

-A cricket game where you create, update and manage players of ypur cricket team and play matches against team Hampshire in an all dynamic environment.
+A cricket game where you create, update and manage players of your cricket team and play matches against team Hampshire in an all dynamic environment.

 ## Front-End - React
 ## Backend - Node.js, Express.js, MongoDB